Hero image

 (0)

-Can be used after chapters 14 and 15.
-A setting description of The Blitz.
-Enhance English lessons with this comprehensive setting description The Blitz for Years 5 and 6 students in England.
-Specifically designed to complement your teaching of the adventure story The Silver Sword by Ian Serraillier.
-The package includes a model text exemplifying a setting description, a differentiated success criteria presented (up to three levels) to cater to varying abilities, and a ‘fix it’ activity sheet focusing on spelling, punctuation, and grammar appropriate for Year 5 and 6 learners.
-The ‘fix it’ text can also be used to help generate pupils’ ideas for their independent write, along with the model text.
+Setting description of a desert island.
+Can be used after Chapter 4.
+Enhance English lessons with this setting description for Years 5 and 6 students in England.
+Specifically designed to complement your teaching of the adventure story Kensuke’s Kingdom by Michael Morpurgo.
+The package includes a model text exemplifying a setting description, a differentiated success criteria (presented up to three levels) to cater to varying abilities, and a ‘fix it’ activity sheet focusing on spelling, punctuation, and grammar appropriate for Year 5 and 6 learners.
+The ‘fix it’ text can also be used to help generate pupils’ ideas for their independent write, along with the model text as it is a different character profile on Stanley.
 Upon acquiring the resource, the following activities can be implemented: Reading and Discussion: Initiate a class or group discussion about the features of the text using the provided model text.
 Encourage students to share their opinions on the strengths and weaknesses of the writing.
 Reviewing Success Criteria: Present the differentiated success criteria to students and task them with assessing the model text accordingly.
 Students can use colour coding, underlining, or ticking off to indicate the inclusion of all necessary features.
-Error Correction Exercise: Engage students in a correction activity focusing on identifying and rectifying spelling, punctuation, and verb tense errors in the text.
+Error Correction Exercise: Engage students in a correction activity focusing on identifying and rectifying spelling and punctuation errors in the text.
 Writing Task: Encourage students to craft their own text inspired by the model and self/peer assess their work using the provided success criteria.
 The resource, conveniently formatted in Word, allows for easy adaptation to suit your teaching needs.
 If you find this resource beneficial, kindly leave a review and email samantha-hunt@outlook.com with your username and the reviewed resource to claim another resource of equivalent value for free.

 Year 6.
 Model text.
 Kensuke's Kingdom by Michael Morpurgo.
 Setting description of desert island.